Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02e_CostAccounting.md

     - **Cost 1 - Cost center**
     Select this option to display the available cost centers in the selected accounting period or to create a new one.
-    - **Cost 2 - Cost unit**
+    - **Cost 2 - Cost object**
-    Select this option to display the available cost units in the selected accounting period or to create a new one.
+    Select this option to display the available cost objects in the selected accounting period or to create a new one.

-    Depending on the option selected in the cost accounting drop-down list (**Cost 1 - Cost center** or **Cost 2 - Cost unit**), the input fields and the information displayed vary.
+    Depending on the option selected in the cost accounting drop-down list (**Cost 1 - Cost center** or **Cost 2 - Cost object**), the input fields and the information displayed vary.

 [comment]: <> (Monat drop-down list: es fehlt 16-19 Abschlussbuchungen und 99 Allgemeiner Monat?)